mattja/nsim/README.md

   and can keep track of channel names (or variable names) of a multivariate time series.

-* Besides the usual methods of numpy arrays, the `Timeseries` objects have extra methods for easy filtering, plotting and analysis.
+* As well as the usual methods of numpy arrays, the `Timeseries` objects have extra methods for easy filtering, plotting and analysis.
   Analyses can be chained together in a pipeline.
 This can easily be extended with your own analysis functions by calling `Timeseries.add_analyses()`

-  Analyses of multiple time series are also distributed on the cluster, without needing to do any parallel programming.
+  Analyses of multiple time series are distributed on the cluster, without needing to do any parallel programming.

 * Besides simulations, arrays of time series data can be loaded from MATLAB